iambandirakesh/NamasteJavascript/JSAdd.md

 #### Deep Copy:

 - The value of the original variable is copied into new variable and there will not be any relation between new variable and original values.
-- If we change we change the new value the original value is unchanged.
+- If we change the new value the original value is unchanged.

 #### Shallow Copy: